cnorick/curse-of-strahd-notes/Session Notes/Session 29.md

 ## Elora's Puppets

 Before leaving her room, [[Elora]] pulled out the [[Strahd Von Zarovich|Strahd]] and [[Elora]] dolls that she'd been carrying with her.
 She placed them on the dresser in her room, both sitting side-by-side with crowns on their heads, with a dagger through the chest of [[Strahd Von Zarovich|Strahd]]'s doll.
+It seems she had made her decision.

 ## More Cards